A-League Men Grand Final: 2011–2019

-The Big Blue teams played the 2017 hosted at Allianz Stadium in Sydney for the fourth time, as Sydney won 4–2 on penalties after a 1–1 draw to equal Brisbane Roar and Melbourne Victory on most grand final wins with three.
-Newcastle Jets reached the grand final in 2018 after a ten-year drought against the Melbourne Victory hosted at McDonald Jones Stadium for the first time.
+The Big Blue teams played the 2017 hosted at Sydney Football Stadium in Sydney for the fourth time, as Sydney won 4–2 on penalties after a 1–1 draw to equal Brisbane Roar and Melbourne Victory on most grand final wins with three.
+Newcastle Jets reached the grand final in 2018 after a ten-year drought against the Melbourne Victory hosted at Newcastle International Sports Centre for the first time.
 Victory won 1–0 for a record fourth grand final win.
 Kosta Barbarouses' 9th-minute goal in the match become the fastest scored in the A-League Men grand final.
 It also ultimately sparked controversy for the video assistant referee (VAR) that failed to detect an offside for Victory's awarded goal.
-Perth Glory qualified for their first grand final since 2012 in Brisbane against Sydney FC at Optus Stadium attended by 56,371; the current record of an A-League Men grand final attendance.
+Perth Glory qualified for their first grand final since 2012 in Brisbane against Sydney FC at Perth Stadium attended by 56,371; the current record of an A-League Men grand final attendance.
 Sydney won 4–1 on penalties after 0–0 draw; the third time they won on penalties and the record equalling fourth win overall.